awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

 ## Project Without a Source Sample<a name="no-source"></a>

  You can configure a AWS CodeBuild project by choosing the **NO\_SOURCE** source type when you configure your source\.
-When your source type is **NO\_SOURCE**, you must explicitly specify this in the buildspec file\.
-If you use the AWS CLI to create your build project, then the JSON\-formatted input to the `create-project` command might look like this:
+When your source type is **NO\_SOURCE**, you cannot specify a buildspec file because your project does not have a source\.
+Instead, you must specify a YAML\-formatted buildspec string in the `buildspec` attribute of the JSON\-formatted input to the `create-project` CLI command\.
+It might look like this:

 ```
 {